opencast/roadmap/.github/ISSUE_TEMPLATE/project.md

 ---
 name: Project
-about: Sketch your planned or allready ongoing project to enhance transparancy to enable to join forces.
+about: Sketch your planned or ongoing project to enhance transparancy and allow others to join where desired.
 title: 'PROJECT: '
 labels:
 assignees: ''